-No, it's not just the sex, is it?
+No, maybe it's not.

 She glances down at her book.
 It's a big book.
 Jennifer takes a deep breath and stares at the gray skin of her hand.
 After a second or two, she looks back.

-David looks at her for a beat ...
+David looks at her for a beat...